duplxey/postgres-post/README.md

 ![Back4app Successful Deployment](https://i.ibb.co/grX0FZZ/back4app-successful-deployment.png)

----
----
----

 ## Conclusion

-...

-### Future ideas
+In this article, you've learned what PostgreSQL is, the differences between SQL and NoSQL databases, and how to deploy a Postgres-backed web application to Back4app.

+To test your understanding, I suggest you implement some of these ideas:

-- Implement User authentication
+- Implement user authentication
-- Each user should have their own budget
+- Instead of having a global budget, make it user based
-- Custom domain
+- Add a custom domain to Back4app Containers app

 Get the final source code from [back4app-postgres](https://github.com/duplxey/back4app-postgres) repo.